 When I started my path of analog photography somewhere in 2012, my first film stocks were widely available Fujifilm consumer-grade films – mostly Fujifilm Superia 200 and Fujicolor C200.
 Those films have their own subtle differences, but they share many similarities in look and handling.
 I like Superia a bit better, but first I’ll revisit Fujicolor C200.

 Further into my photographic journey, I investigated many different negative films and found my favorite – Kodak Portra 400.
 My main reasons for prefering Portra over both Fuji those consumer films are:

-- more accurate skin tones – Fuji has tendency to go into red color.
+- more accurate skin tones – Fuji has a tendency to go into red color.

 - better handling of underexpose – fuji likes to get nasty green cast in underexposed areas.

 However, both Fuji stocks, especially Superia 200 are very, very good films and I would definitely recommend them to anybody going into analog photography.
 I know that even some pros state that they prefer Superia to Portra – that’s very personal and individual decision.
 And lets not forget price issue – Portra is twice as expensive…